Jailor/outer-space/README.md

 # Outer Space OpenGL
 The subject of this project is the photorealistic presentation of 3D objects using OpenGL library.
 The project showcases OpenGL features, as well as features of the C++ language.
 ## About :thought_balloon:
 The scene depicts a space scene with various space related objects on  a mars-like planet.
 The main base is formed of multiple astronauts, buildings, a spinning metal pyramid, a TIE fighter, and a military helicopter.
 Behind us there are 2 buildings: a prosperity dome and a big power plant.
 There is also a spinning moon very far away with some astronauts and an asteroid ring.
 Next to it there is a star trek base and another planet with asteroids.
-Pictures for all of these are shown in the [respective section](#implementation-and-pictures-computer)
+Pictures for all of these are shown in the [respective section](#implementation-and-pictures-computer).

 ## Features :white_check_mark: